conormckenzie/reasoning-engine/ReasoningEngine/Utils/ChatbotAssistantTemplate.md

 - The project includes a CommandProcessor for handling user commands and a ConsoleMenu for user interactions with the graph.
 - Debug utilities (DebugWriter and DebugOptions) are implemented for easier debugging and development.
 - The project follows a specific file and directory structure for storing node and edge data, including hierarchical indexing for edges.
+- The file management system uses a hierarchical structure to organize nodes and edges, with specific naming conventions to ensure self-documentation and error resistance.
+- Edges are stored bidirectionally (as both outgoing and incoming) to allow efficient querying in both directions.
+- The system uses deterministic algorithms to generate file paths for nodes and edges based on their IDs.

 ## Project Structure:
 - Core: Contains fundamental classes like NodeBase, EdgeBase, and their versioned implementations.